erik/bijou/README.md

 It's a work in progress, and as of now has it's own (bad) assembly dialect, which it can compile to bytecode and run (fairly quickly too!)

+To try it out, build it, then compile one of the files in 'sample' (I'd suggest not running loop.s though ;) with `./bijouc sample/<file>.s` and then `./bijou b.out`

 ##Requirements
 * GCC or Clang (and probably other standard compilers)
 * Make